mayankpathak10299/Kaiburr-Assessment/README.md

 ---
 # Task-3-Kubernetes.
-dockerfiles and build docker images.
+- Dockerfiles and build docker images.
 Create kubernetes yaml manifests for the application (at least a deployment and a service).
 - The following requirements should be fulfilled:
 - you can bring your application up by applying your yaml manifests
 - mongodb is running in a separate pod